henrlly/NeuralNetFromScratch/README.md

 # NeuralNetFromScratch

-Annotated neural net from scratch with Numpy
+Annotated neural net from scratch with NumPy

 ## Features